Learn to Hunt

 Two kinds of crappie are found in Iowa.
 They are not as deep-bodied as other members of the sunfish family and they are black and white.
 The lower jaw is longer than the upper and they are “humped-backed.”
 Crappies seldom exceed two pounds.

 white crappie species profile

 Get tips from our fisheries biologists on how to fish for crappie.

 Iowa’s popular gamefish, walleye, sauger and yellow perch, are some of the 20 members of the perch family in Iowa.
 The remaining members are various species of darters.
 Members of the perch family have rather slender, elongated bodies and a large bone on the gill cover that ends in a flat spine.
 The spiny and soft portions of the dorsal fin are completely separated.

-These important gamefish have three different species in the state: northern pike, muskellunge, and grass pickerel.
-Pike, voracious fish and primary predators, are held in high esteem by anglers.
-Considerable effort has been made for hatchery production of these fish to replenish depleted populations.
+These important gamefish have three species in Iowa: northern pike, muskellunge, and grass pickerel.
 Members of the pike family have long, cylindrical bodies with a short dorsal fin far back on the body.
 Their heads are flattened with duckbill-shaped jaws lined with very sharp teeth.

 The Iowa DNR used data collected from muskellunge in the Iowa Great Lakes (East and West Okoboji, and Spirit Lake) to create a length-weight conversion chart to help catch-and-release anglers determine the weight of their fish.

 Length-weight Conversion Chart

 Learn how to fish for muskie with these tips from our fisheries biologists.